Curricula and Classroom Activities

 ADF&G offers a vast array of conservation education curricula and activities for educators.
 Topics range from lessons on skull identification and Alaska's fish and wildlife species to activities that engage students in outdoor field investigations or hands-on learning about wildlife management.
 ADF&G is the host agency for National Project WILD, one of the most widely-used conservation education curricula in the nation.
 We also offer the five-volume Alaska Wildlife Curriculum, which is based on Project WILD lessons uniquely adapted for Alaska's species and ecosystems.

 To ensure our educational materials continue to be relevant for teachers and students, many lessons are correlated to Alaska State Content Standards.
-The department maintains a searchable database for Project WILD, the Alaska Wildlife Curriculum, and Project Learning Tree that includes a search functions by state content standard or by topic.

 Learn more about the curricula and activities we offer to educators:

 - A Cure for the Cold, Let's Go Ice Fishing: This curriculum is designed to help the beginning angler understand the basic principles of ice fishing and the importance of responsible resource use in maintaining a healthy fishery.

 - Alaska Wildlife Curriculum: This Alaska-specific curriculum for K-12 students consists of five volumes plus ecology cards.

 The Alaska Rainforest — Both the powerpoint slideshow and booklet are intended to provide an ecological overview of Southeast Alaska's temperate rainforest.

 - Alaska Rainforest Slideshow (PowerPoint file 6,624 kB): The powerpoint includes background information in the notes section.
 There is very little text on the slides to provide educators flexibility to tailor the presentation to meet the interests of their students.